BENLYSTA recommended across multiple guidelines for both lupus and lupus nephritis1-4

 Dual therapy: glucocorticoid pulse/oral taper plus one immunosuppressive agent, usually MPAA or low-dose CYC.

 These are selected guidelines, not the complete ACR guidelines.
-Full guidelines for lupus and lupus nephritis are pending release by ACR.

-HCQ = hydroxychloroquine; LN = lupus nephritis; MMF = mycophenolate mofetil; MPA = mycophenolic acid; RAAS-I = renin-angiotensin-aldosterone system inhibitors.
+LN = lupus nephritis; MMF = mycophenolate mofetil; MPA = mycophenolic acid; RAAS-I = renin-angiotensin-aldosterone system inhibitors.

-EULAR recommendations in lupus nephritis2:
+EULAR recommendations in lupus nephritis2

 According to EULAR, changes in the treatment landscape have inspired discussions on a “paradigm shift” in the treatment of lupus nephritis, moving from the traditional “induction-maintenance” regimen to the early use of combination therapies.

-Treatment of lupus nephritis
+• Treatment of lupus nephritisSUP2

 Used with permission from Fanouriakis A, et al. Ann Rheum Dis.
 2024;83(1):15-29. © BMJ.